Lender says it is hiring investment bankers to tap pickup in companies issuing debt

 The bank aims to expand into three or four new foreign markets in 2014, seeking to push the percentage of its profit from international operations into double digits, its chief executive told Reuters in November

-The bank's overseas business, in Qatar, Singapore, Hong Kong, India and Libya, currently contributes about 7 percent of profit.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The bank's overseas business, in Qatar, Singapore, Hong Kong, India and Libya, currently contributes about 7 percent of profit.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.